JonathanMcCormickJr/OSSP-CS/Term-04/satan/the-king-james-bible-NOTES.md

 Yeah.
 Worst crime ever, right?
 He'll be on the FBI's most wanted list in no time.

-And because he succumbed to Satan's temptation, God sends divine punishment upon Israel in retaliation for such a monstrous evil as a census.
+And because David succumbed to Satan's temptation, God sends divine punishment upon Israel in retaliation for such a monstrous evil as a census.

 Lots of people die.